When can we have a dance and kiss again at night?

 It’s refreshing to see that Kiss Nights acknowledges that specialist music shows are important and are needed and appreciated by the audience it serves now more than ever as they are constantly seeking out new music and the next big thing.

-Former Radio 1 Controller Ben Cooper, who is now the Group Content Director at Bauer Media the company which owns Kiss told the Radio Today podcast recently that he was always a fan of Kiss from a far from its launch 30 years ago.
+Former Radio 1 Controller Ben Cooper, who is now the Group Content Director at Bauer Media the company which owns Kiss told the Radio Today podcast in November 2020 that he was always a fan of Kiss from a far from its launch over 30 years ago.
 He also praised the return of specialist programming to Kiss saying, “Kiss Nights is really important for commercial radio, and to make sure that we are not just a playlist or music format, we need moments in the schedule that really stand out”.

 As an iconic musical hero of mines once said “in this great future, you can’t forget your past”.